MaratahNjoroge/News/README.md

 # Support and Contacts

-In case You have any issues using this code please do no hesitate to get in touch with me through maratah7@gmail.com or leave a commit here on github.
+In case You have any issues using this code please do not hesitate to get in touch with me through maratah7@gmail.com or leave a commit here on github.

 ## Known Bugs